-Seasonable 4th Of July Weekend - KION546
+Seasonable 4th of July Weekend - KION546

 FORECAST

-Friday: After a cloudy start, becoming mostly cloudy on the coast in the afternoon with low clouds focused on the south/east sides of the bay.
-Sunny for other areas.
-Expect coastal highs in the mid 60s to low 70s—warmest on the north side of the bay—and a range inland from mid 70s to mid 90s.
-Gusty winds possible as the sea breeze reaches inland valleys during the afternoon and early evening.

-Overnight: Widespread low clouds with patchy fog & drizzle possible.
-Expect lows in the 50s.
+Overnight: Widespread low clouds fill back in, with patchy fog & drizzle possible.
+Expect lows in the 50s across the Central Coast.

 Saturday: Very similar to Friday!
-After a cloudy start with patchy drizzle, becoming mostly cloudy on the coast in the afternoon with low clouds focused on the south/east sides of the bay.
-Sunny for other areas.
+Several locations will start off cloudy with patchy drizzle and fog.
+Coastal locations will remain mostly cloudy, especially near the south/ east side of the bay, with more clearing to the north.
+Interior locations will be mostly sunny by lunchtime.
 Expect coastal highs in the mid 60s to low 70s—warmest on the north side of the bay—and a range inland from mid 70s to mid 90s.
 Gusty winds possible as the sea breeze reaches inland valleys during the afternoon and early evening.

 Extended: Seasonable to slightly cool high temperatures can be expected through the Fourth of July.
 Expect morning low clouds on the coast with partly cloudy conditions in the afternoon.
 It will be windy for inland valleys in the afternoons.
 Inland areas will slowly warm up through the weekend into next week